dianamn/lightbox/readme.txt

 If you think, that you found a bug in our [WordPress Lightbox](http://huge-it.com/lightbox/) plugin or have any question contact us at [info@huge-it.com](mailto:info@huge-it.com)

 == Changelog ==

+= 2.0.1 =
+* 1) Fixed the UX/UI issues on Safari.
+* 2) Fixed the issue in Gallery plugin pop-up views, where the view was openindg in new lightbox only.
+* 3) Made some style changes in the views of the lightbox.

 = 2.0.0 =
 * 1) Added a new/second, more functional light-box with wide range of options .